bhall2001/serverless-nextjs-github-ci-cd/README.md

 Commit the changes and push to Github.

 Congratulations!
-You now have a ci/cd process for staging.
+You now have a ci/cd process for staging when commits are made to the master branch.

 ## Create production configuration